Anaerobic Digester: Richard Roach

 White County – Monticello, IN

 Running 24/7 in Monticello, Indiana, is the RAKR Farms’ anaerobic digester, turning food waste and manure into electricity and fertilizer.
 If you’re looking to understand the circular economy, look no further than the anaerobic digester process.
-The Roach family uses food and livestock manure to create energy and fertilizer, this energy and fertilizer are used to help power the farm and grow crops, some of those crops go to feed livestock, and finally the waste from livestock is returned to the digester and the process starts all over again.
+The Roach family uses food and livestock manure to create energy and fertilizer, the energy and fertilizer are then used to help power the farm and grow crops, some of those crops go to feed livestock, and finally the waste from livestock is returned to the digester.
+The process starts all over again, creating a circular cycle.
 The digester produces just under 1.1 megawatts (MW) of electricity which is enough energy to power 940 homes and fertilize thousands of Indiana cropland acres.
 Citing reliability as one advantage of this form of clean energy, Richard Roach, farmer and member of the RAKR operation says, “Digesters are unique compared to the other renewable energy sources where you’re dependent on the sun to shine or on the wind to blow.”

 What is a Digester?